Propaganda techniques: Psychological aspects

 Some techniques are categorized, analyzed and interpreted psychologically, within political psychology, especially mass psychology, social psychology, and cognitive psychology, which includes the study of cognitive distortions.

+Theodor W. Adorno wrote that fascist propaganda encourages identification with an authoritarian personality characterized by traits such as obedience and extreme aggression.

 With regard to political and military conflicts, propaganda is seen as part of psychological warfare and information warfare, which gain particular importance in the era of hybrid warfare and cyberwarfare.

 Logic and rhetoric

 Some techniques are classified as logical fallacies, because propaganda uses arguments which may have psychological effects but which are logically invalid.

 In rhetoric and dialectic, they are viewed as sophisms, ruses, and eristic stratagems.

 Specific techniques

 Scholars have identified many standard techniques used in propaganda and persuasion.